auth-global/self-documenting-cryptography/design-documents/g3p.md

 Space in the domain tag can be at a premium, depending on one's goals.
 Although for many or most purposes a 20-83 byte or even longer domain tag should work quite well, keeping it to 19 bytes or less means PHKDF remains the most directly comparable to PBKDF2 as possible.
 Longer domain tags also introduce extra overhead during final output expansion; while the magnitude of this timing effect is much smaller, it can't be easily compensated for by adjusting a cost parameter, and the location where the overhead is incurred could conceivably be more cost sensitive in some applications.

 For this reason, the G3P protocol intends to register well-known URLs so that one can start from a domain name, and easily find that domain's G3P deployment constants and other relevant documentation.
 Also, our complete protocols offer a variety of alternate tagging locations that aren't repeatedly hashed into the result nearly as many times.
 These are ideal places to specify additional tags that convey longer messages to observers.

-For example, consider the long tag, which provides nearly five kilobytes of communication space that comes more-or-less for free.
-Compare that to the domain tag's measly 19 bytes.
-The long tag is also used to harden the username and password against timing attacks, so once a long tag goes over three kilobytes or so, it may make more sense to move at least part of that extra-long tag to another tagging location.

 The last parameter that appears in all of the complete protocols in this paper is the `seguid`, which serves as sort of a global salt.
 One of the cryptographically most important things a typical deployment can do is specify a constant seguid.
 The seguid is then used as the HMAC key throughout most or all of a protocol, and is not used for any other purpose by the protocol itself.